 There are several solutions available to extend the distances of PoE network links, including media converters that accommodate most any combinations of coax, UTP, Ethernet and fiber infrastructure.
 And while the 328 ft. maximum distance for Ethernet and PoE connections has essentially remained unchanged for more than 30 years, manufacturers like Altronix offer solutions that dramatically increase the distances for Ethernet connectivity using fiber optic cables.
 In fact, fiber optics can accommodate great distances for 10/100/1000 Ethernet connections, with 50-micron OM3 laser-optimized fiber solutions rated for up to 550 meters (1804 feet).

 Media converters are now commonly used to integrate copper network equipment and fiber.
-Since DC power cannot be conducted over fiber, PoE media converters using composite cabling provide the ideal solution to extend network distances via fiber to remote IP cameras.
+Since DC power cannot be conducted over fiber, PoE media converters using hybrid cabling provide the ideal solution to extend network distances via fiber to remote IP cameras.
 Such solutions can help integrators build their network from scratch or expand existing by allowing organizations to leverage existing infrastructure or supplement legacy cabling with fiber all while supporting various system protocols and data rates.

 Altronix has been a leader in developing solutions to more easily integrate the use of fiber for professional security system applications.
 Altronix NetWay Spectrum series takes fiber and power to a new level with indoor and outdoor models that include hardened Ethernet PoE+ switches and rack mount media converters with or without integral power.
 NetWay Spectrum solutions can be deployed with conventional single or multi-mode fiber, as well as composite cable that combines fiber with power to simultaneously deliver both, power and data.
 They also feature embedded LINQ™ Network Management Technology to remotely monitor, control and report power/diagnostics – streamlining service and maintenance operations by leveraging the network.